Founding Partner

 N. Kane Bennett

-Attorney Bennett’s practice at Aeton includes representation of individuals and businesses in a range of trial and transactional matters, such as business, employment, commercial law, technology, and complex personal injury.
-In addition, he provides general counsel services to individuals and businesses related to litigation, contracts, technology, employment matters, and risk management issues throughout Connecticut.
+Attorney Bennett’s practice at Aeton includes representation of individuals and businesses in a range of trial and transactional matters.
+In addition, he provides general counsel services to owners, operators, buyers and sellers of small market businesses.
 He also regularly handles cases in Massachusetts and other states.

 Attorney Bennett tried his first jury trial case on the day he passed the bar exam more than 20 years ago.
 He has been in and out of courtrooms ever since on all types of cases throughout Connecticut and in multiple states.
 He started his career as a prosecutor in a jurisdiction with significant levels of serious crime.
 He received training in trial practice and investigative tactics from senior trial attorneys both locally and nationally.
 He has tried numerous jury and non-jury cases to verdict and questioned hundreds of witnesses under oath in court proceedings.